Assisted Living

 Arbor Acres – A Metamorphosis of Nursing Care

 “It’s unlike anything we’ve ever seen.”
-That’s how Les Cranfill, Director of Building and Grounds Arts at Arbor Acres, describes the renovation of the Fitzgerald, the building that houses the continuing care retirement community’s skilled nursing and memory care.
-The 85-acre campus, home to nearly 500 residents, is re-opening the Fitzgerald, home to more than 100 residents who need the [...]
+That’s how Les Cranfill, Director of Building and Grounds Arts at Arbor Acres, describes the renovation of the Fitzgerald, the building that houses the continuing care retirement community’s skilled nursing and memory care. [...]

 Arbor Acres

 Several years ago, a gerontologist from Duke University, in discussing the sociological issues facing older people, compared the importance of horizontal and vertical relationships in their lives.
-Horizontal relationships, she said, refer to a person’s peers while vertical relationships are generational – mothers, fathers, children, and grandchildren.
-What struck me was her emphasis on the importance of horizontal relationships, even [...]
+Horizontal relationships refer to a person’s peers while vertical relationships are generational.
+The emphasis was on the importance of horizontal relationships as people grow older. [...]

 Go to Top